gino2010/GICG/README.md

 Google IP address Configuration Generator
 ======
-This project will help you to find available Google ip address, and Generate configuring content for dnsmasq.
+This project will help you to find available Google ip address, and Generate configuring content for [Dnsmasq].

 You have to know about one thing that there are lots available Google ips and you can enjoy Google service using them.